frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Procedure: get_provider_statistics

-> **AI Analysis:** This procedure calculates key performance and financial statistics for a single healthcare provider based on their ID.
-It aggregates data to provide a summary of the provider's total patient encounters, the total revenue they have generated, and their average revenue per patient encounter.
-This operation is a form of reporting and business calculation, likely used to power a provider performance dashboard or a financial analysis report.
-Its role is to provide a consolidated view of a provider's productivity and financial contribution, supporting operational oversight and business intelligence within the healthcare organization.
+> **AI Analysis:** This procedure calculates and returns key performance metrics for a specific healthcare provider based on their ID.
+It summarizes the provider's total patient encounters, the total revenue generated from associated claims, and the average charge per encounter, serving as a financial and operational snapshot.
+Business calculation and reporting.
+This function supports provider performance management and financial analysis within the healthcare organization.
+It is likely used to populate a provider dashboard or report that helps administrators evaluate individual provider productivity and financial contribution.

 **Definition:**
 ```sql